TheoStou/landmark-and-monument-recognition-with-deep-learning-/README.md

 ![Example of the code utilized to resize the images on a specific path](https://user-images.githubusercontent.com/74372152/105639596-efafcc80-5e81-11eb-8275-5be392c61f79.png) </br>
 Example of the code utilized to resize the images on a specific path. </br> </br>

+##### Annotating the images
+A time-consuming but fundamental part of the pre-processing is the annotation of the images.
+To annotate the images, we use a tool named [LabelImg](https://tzutalin.github.io/labelImg/), available for several platforms, enabling us an easy draw of the desired bounding box along with the annotation for each box, as seen in the figure provided down below.
+LabelImg also offers us the opportunity for saving the annotation with either YOLO or PascalVOC format.

 ### 2. Google Colaboratory